x157/x157.github.io/UE5/LyraStarterGame/Inventory/index.md

 - [Constructive Criticism](#ConstructiveCriticism) - reasons you may not be able to use this system as-is
 - [Duplicate to Extend](#DuplicateToExtend) - how to duplicate this code to implement it yourself *(takes ~ 2 hours, saves many more)*

 Note that this code supports multiplayer games.
-If you aren't super familiar with UE network replication, definitely read through these classes.
-They demonstrate a method to serialize array diffs over the network in UE methodology that I am quite sure will be useful in the future.
+If you aren't an expert at UE network replication, I recommend reading this code.
+It implements `FFastArraySerializer` to serialize array diffs over the network.
+This methodology is specific to UE so you can apply it for any/all cases where you are syncing arrays with remote players.

 ## Inventory Concepts